Joe Turner's Come and Gone: Music

 Music within this community seems to be a pivotal social catalyst.
 Many of the character either play an instrument or sing; Seth plays the harmonica, Jeremy plays the guitar, and Zonia and Bynum both sing within the play.
-Zonia is heard at the end of the first scene of act one "singing and playing a game."
+Zonia is heard at the end of the first scene of act one "singing and playing a game".
 This playground song is completely innocent in manner and talks about a young girl that often makes mistakes.
 This song is used to further Zonia's characterization by showing her as the most innocent character in the play.
 Jeremy plays the guitar, which also has a typical connotation connected with the character Jeremy portrays.
 He is the naïve, young character that is fresh to the world.
 Like his guitar, Jeremy is hip and often represents popular, youthful culture.
 Seth plays the harmonica during the juba that is performed onstage.
 The juba is described as:

 The Juba is reminiscent of the ring shouts of the African slaves.
 It is a call and response dance.
 Bynum sits at the table and drums.
 He calls the dance as other clap hands, shuffle, and stomp around the table.
 It should be as African as possible, with the performers working themselves up into a near frenzy.
 The words can be improvised, but should include some mention of the Holy Ghost.

 This song is a way for the African Americans to relate with one another and continue their relationship with their heritage.
 Finally, Bynum is often seen and heard singing throughout the show.
 The first time he sings is to lighten the mood from the work they are doing.
 Then later he sings about Joe Turner kidnapping slaves and forcing them to work on his chain gang.
 Bynum's singing is a characterization of his wisdom and age.
 He seems to know a song for all occasions and characters.
 Not only does he physically sing on stage, Bynum's character also refers to "finding your song".
 Music is so important to this man that each person's soul and purpose in life is characterized by their song.

 Wilson has also been known to be greatly influenced by the blues music period.
 The title of the play, for instance, is a line from a blues song and the idea of stealing one's song is a great tragedy.
 Also, music also perpetuates the racial issues of the day as Jeremy is often shot down by white men for musical abilities.

 Sample production history

-Joe Turner's Come and Gone was first produced in 1986 Yale Repertory Theatre.
+The play had its first staged reading in 1984 at the Eugene O'Neill Theater Center in Waterford, Connecticut.
+Joe Turner's Come and Gone officially opened in 1986 at the Yale Repertory Theatre.

-Later, for its press review, it opened on March 26, 1988, at the Ethel Barrymore Theatre on Broadway in New York City, with the following cast:
+Later, for its press review, it opened on March 26, 1988, at the Ethel Barrymore Theatre on Broadway in New York City, with the following cast, running for 105 performances: